 Does need practice, especially if the reverse stitching control is not near the stitching area, but it is possible !

 The machine automatically sets the position and width of the zigzag stitching, and sews each of the 4 sides of a buttonhole as a separate step.
-The machine operator chooses the step, and controls the start and stop of each step.
+You choose the step, and control the start and stop of each step.

 This video about a Brother machine is a good general introduction which works for many machines.

 There are many variations on the process shown in that video.

 Different machines start with different sections of the buttonhole and sew them in different directions.
 So I suggest these tryouts :

 1. Find the best machine settings to sew close zigzag stitch

 On good quality buttonholes, the stitches look parallel, close together but not too close.